Where it all began…

 The two vehicles used for the tour were from Nuline Bus Service.

 Both vehicles were Federals fitted with the Ansair Metro style body.
-Both were originally powered by petrol engines, and saw brief service on the Hartwell to Toorak tram terminus route.
-They were then operated by Jenner’s Milk Transport (subsequently Murrumbeena Bus Lines) before being sold to Mr Spence at Nuline on 12/4/1954.
+Both were originally powered by petrol engines, and saw brief service on the Hartwell to Toorak tram terminus route operated by Stan Edwardes.
+He then operated them on Route 77A, the Murrumbeena Road service which he sold to Jenner’s Milk Transport (subsequently Murrumbeena Bus Lines) before being sold to Mr Spence at Nuline on 12/4/1954.

 Number 6 (left) NW 436, was built 9/1949 and was re-powered with a Perkins diesel to enable it to work 18 hour shifts.
 It was sold soon after the tour to become a caravan (27/9/68).
 Number 7, NA 684, was built 4/49 and always retained its petrol engine and was used as a standby vehicle.
 It was acquired by the BCSV on 31/12/69 but has had various owners since.
-It is still preserved.
+It is still preserved, now at Purtill’s Heritage Museum in Deniliquin.

 The outing travelled some of their routes which at the time included Moorabbin to Caulfield via South Rd, Middle Brighton & Bambra Rd (Route 115A) and Hampton to Moorabbin via Hampton St, North Brighton, Centre Rd and Nepean Hwy (Route 104A).
 This was still a couple of months before Southland Shopping Centre opened.